IndigoDomotics/rfxcom-plugin/README.md

 Some updates to Plugin by GlennNZ

+#### 3.0.2

+Bug fix for unhandled device not being bytestring (was being sent via function with a %s command!
+Took a while to track that down)
+Re-add some Ord for reading of device information from Indigo Devices.
+More testing the merry across more devices the better...

+#### 3.0.1

+Update plugin to Python 3 API Version
+Complicated by Bytes/String objects and 254 ord's!
+Major functions all working... now for more testing.

+#### 2.3.0

+Add Device Setting to Reverse Actions

+#### 2.2.8

+Continued changes supporting Dimmer

+#### 2.2.6

+Add Blinds T1234 Device Option to convert Brightness level settings to On/Off [Avoids breaking BlindsT1234 that support dimmerValues]

+#### 2.2.5

+Convert all BlindsT1234 Devices to Dimmers so that natively supported as Blinds in Alexa Native plugin.py

+#### 2.2.4

+Fix handlSecurity typo

 #### 2.2.3
 Add blindState to BlindsT1234 device - Open/Closed/or Partial
 ![](https://github.com/Ghawken/rfxcom-plugin/blob/master/Images/DeviceStatesUpdate.png?raw=true)

 Update lastcommand and lastUpdate to include both remote commands, but also Sent commands Below for Subtype=3 Motorlux Blinds ONLY: